PacificBiosciences/HiFi-16S-workflow/README.md

 cluster, we recommend using Singularity or Docker to run the pipeline by specifying `-profile singularity` or `-profile docker` when running the pipeline.
 Singularity will pull the docker images to the folder `$HOME/nf_conda/singularity`.

 By default all softwares dependencies are managed via `Conda`.
+Nextflow will use `Conda` to build the required environment so there is no need for you to manually build any environment.
-We recommend installing [`mamba`](https://github.com/mamba-org/mamba) to speed up the conda environment installation.
-The default `nextflow.config` file enables the use of `mamba` by default.
-You can install Nextflow following the instruction from Nextflow [documentation](https://www.nextflow.io/docs/latest/getstarted.html) or via Conda:
+You can install Nextflow following the instruction from Nextflow [documentation](https://www.nextflow.io/docs/latest/getstarted.html) or via `Conda` itself:

 ```
-# (Optional but recommended) Install mamba
-conda install mamba -n base -c conda-forge
 conda install -c bioconda nextflow

-# If this is your first time using conda/mamba
+# If this is your first time using conda
-mamba init
+conda init
 ```

-After installing Nextflow and `mamba`(Optional but recommended), clone the repository and download databases using the following commands.
+After installing Nextflow, clone the repository and download databases using the following commands.
 To update the pipeline in the future, simply type `git pull`.